kmcquil/Classify_Surface_Water/documentation.md

 ## Data
 - Download theh USGS National Hydrography Watershed Boundary Dataset HUC 12 to obtain the boundaries for the Back Creek New River watershed located near Blacksburg, VA
 - Generate a Sentinel-2 average cloud-masked composite from July 2024 using the STAC API.
+- Data not included in this repo bc it was too big.

 ## Create a labeled training dataset
 - Select 4 simple training labels